Jaber I Al-Sabah: Reign

 Jaber's foreign policy was more closely aligned with the Ottoman Empire and opposed to the British.
-He assisted the Ottoman government in fighting against the Banu Ka'b for control of Basra and Khorramshahr, and rebuffed British attempts to make Kuwait a British protectorate.
+He assisted the Ottomans in fighting against the Banu Ka'b for control of Basra and Khorramshahr, and rebuffed British attempts to make Kuwait a British protectorate.
 In 1822, he negotiated an agreement with Ibrahim Pasha that allowed Egyptian ships and caravans to pass through Kuwaiti territory.
 He sheltered political refugees during his reign, most notably Khalid bin Saud Al Saud from Najd, who fled from his cousin Abdullah bin Thunayan Al Saud.

-In 1841, he signed a treaty with the British.
-The treaty focused on freedom of navigation and opposition to the slave trade.
+In 1841, he signed a treaty with the British, on freedom of navigation and opposition to the slave trade.

 Legacy

 He was succeeded by his eldest son Sabah II Al-Sabah.

 Jaber I Al-Sabah's children were: